TransX402 Docs

 3. Connects wallet (if not connected)

-7. Retries original request with payment proof
+5. Retries the original request with PAYMENT-SIGNATURE / X-PAYMENT

-8. Returns the final response
+7. Returns the final response

 client.connectWallet()